timm/misc/26/ai/repgrid/grid1-provost.md

 ## Findings

-1. **NCSU ties Purdue for closest to the Provost's ideal (distance 8/36).** Drivers: CSC 201 applied-AI in year 1 (C1=2 — only Purdue, Arizona, Duke match), 30-year corporate-sponsored required capstone (C4=1 — only GT and MSU match), live AI concentration + MCS track (C8=2).
+1. **Purdue closest to the Provost's ideal (distance 8/36); NCSU one point back at 9, tied with Duke and UGA.** NCSU drivers: CSC 201 applied-AI in year 1 (C1=2 — only Purdue, Arizona, Duke match), 30-year corporate-sponsored required capstone (C4=1 — only GT and MSU match).
+C8 rescored 2→3 for consistency with memo fact 1: concentration and track exist, but no shipped standalone credential (no minor, BS on hold).
 2. **C1 (dose early/redose) is the sector-wide failure**: mean ≈ 3.3; nine of fourteen departments require zero AI before senior electives.
 NCSU's 201/301 architecture is a genuine differentiator — exactly the "where does the dose come early" question the Provost posed.
 3. **C9 (testing/eval/security-of-AI) is an empty lane**: no department scores better than 2 (Purdue); nobody requires AI-rigor coursework.
 Trustworthy-AI content everywhere sits in grad electives.
 First mover to require it defines the category.
 4. **C2 fundamentals: everyone strong** (mean ≈ 1.1).
 No differentiation available here; the Provost's fundamentals worry is already the sector norm.